This is the final stage in enforcing school enrolment: after you have assessed the

-Exceptional circumstances cover less serious and less enduring circumstances than special circumstances.
-They include cases where a person has enough awareness and self-control to be liable for his or her conduct, but has a good excuse.
-This category can encompass other areas of disadvantage which do not fall within the narrow definition of 'special circumstances'.
+Exceptional circumstances are less serious and enduring than special circumstances.
+They include cases where a person has enough awareness and self-control to be liable for their conduct, but has a good excuse.

-School attendance officers can consider any additional circumstances of the parent who may be subject to an infringement notice and may use discretion to decide when to issue an infringement notice.
-Circumstances such as a genuine attempt to comply or reasons beyond a person's control may be considered.
+can consider the parent's situation and use discretion to decide when to issue an infringement notice.
+For example, if there's been a genuine attempt to comply or there are reasons beyond the person's control.

 When to send an infringement notice

 You have discretion to issue an infringement notice.
 This would be appropriate when: